-What is the Petrinex Oil Forecast Tool (OFT)?
+What is the Petrinex Oil Forecast Tool?

-The OFT is a set of Petrinex menu items that Industry can use to help forecast the Alberta government's oil royalty take-in-kind volume.
-Petrinex OFT menu tasks are as follows:
+The OFT is a set of Petrinex tasks and processes that Industry can use to assist in the calculation and forecasting of the Alberta Crown oil royalty take-in-kind conventional oil volume.
+The Petrinex OFT menu tasks include: